 Forensic Scientist in the Crime Scene Unit

 After graduating, I was lucky to find a job with the State Federal Police Office in Berlin, where I am currently employed as a Forensic Scientist in the Crime Scene Unit.
-My job (and that of my team) is to manage crime scenes in cases of capital and serious offenses.
-We search for trace evidence, visualize it and subsequently secure it for further analysis by specialized departments.
+My job, and that of my team, is to manage crime scenes in cases of capital and serious offenses.
+We search for trace evidence, visualise it and subsequently secure it for further analysis by specialised departments.